What is the cost of tuition?

-We have partnered with a non-profit Sky’s the Limit Fund who provides grants to families that qualify.
+We are partners with a non-profit, Sky’s the Limit Fund, who provides grants to families that qualify.
 Pacific Quest then matches these grants.
 To date, this partnership has provided more than $650k in funding for families.

 What is the admissions process?

 We highly recommend connecting with our admissions team to discuss your situation and learn more about the experience.
 The next step is typically filling out an application.
 In most cases we can review an application in 1-2 days.
 Once an application is approved, the next step involves completing the enrollment agreements, and finalizing travel arrangements.
 Learn more on our Admissions page.

 No. We have a multidisciplinary screening process to ensure we are working with families we feel confident we can help.
 For more information, please visit our Admissions Page.

 How long does it take to review applications?